LLNL/scr/doc/rst/users/api.rst

 The SCR implementation creates any necessary directories before returning from the call.
 A call to :code:`SCR_Route_file` is local to the calling process; it is not a collective call.

-As of version 1.2.2, :code:`SCR_Route_file` can be succesfully called at any point during application execution.
+As of version 1.2.2, :code:`SCR_Route_file` can be successfully called at any point during application execution.
 If it is called outside of a Start/Complete pair, the original file path is simply copied to the return string.

-:code:`SCR_Route_file` has special behaviour when called within a Start/Complete pair for restart, checkpoint, or output.
+:code:`SCR_Route_file` has special behavior when called within a Start/Complete pair for restart, checkpoint, or output.
-Within a restart operation, the input parameter :code:`name` only requires a file name.
-No path component is needed.
-SCR will return a full path to the file from the most recent checkpoint having the same name.
-It will return an error if no file by that name exists.
-Within checkpoint and output operations, the input parameter :code:`name` also specifies the final path on the parallel file system.
+The input parameter :code:`name` specifies the final path on the parallel file system.
 The caller may provide either absolute or relative path components in :code:`name`.
-If the path is relative, SCR prepends the current working directory to :code:`name` at the time that :code:`SCR_Route_file` is called.
+If the path is relative, SCR prepends the current working directory to :code:`name` when :code:`SCR_Route_file` is called.
 With either an absolute or relative path, all paths must resolve to a location within the subtree rooted at the SCR prefix directory.
+During a restart, :code:`SCR_Route_file` returns an error code if no file by that name exists.

+Note: For the purpose of backwards compatibility, the caller can provide just a file name for :code:`name` during restart, even if the current working directory and the provided file name do not refer to the correct path to the file on the parallel file system.
+Based on the file name, SCR internally identifies the full path to the file for the currently loaded checkpoint.
+This usage is deprecated, and it may be not be supported in future releases.
+Instead it is recommended that one construct the full path to the checkpoint file using information from the checkpoint name returned in :code:`SCR_Start_restart`, and to name a checkpoint, one must create the checkpoint using :code:`SCR_Start_output`.

 In the current implementation,
-SCR only changes the directory portion of :code:`name`.
+SCR only changes the directory portion of :code:`name` when storing files in cache.
 It extracts the base name of the file by removing any directory components in :code:`name`.
-Then it prepends a directory to the base file name and returns the full path and file name in :code:`file`.
+Then it prepends a cache directory to the base file name and returns the full path and file name in :code:`file`.